-- (a) No person may take-off in an aircraft with inoperative instruments or equipment installed, except as authorised by the Authority. - (b) An AOC Holder shall not operate a multi-engine aircraft with inoperative instruments and equipment installed unless the following conditions are met: - (1) An approved MEL exists for that aircraft. - (2) The Authority has issued the AOC Holder operations specifications authorising operations in accordance with an approved MEL.
-The flight crew shall have direct access at all times before flight to all of the information contained in the approved MEL through printed or other means approved by the Authority in the AOC Holder specific operating provisions.
-An approved MEL, as authorised by the specific operating provisions, constitutes an approved change to the type design without requiring recertification. - (3) The approved MEL must:
+- (a) No person may take off an aircraft with inoperative instruments or equipment installed, except as authorised by the Authority. - (b) An AOC holder shall not operate a multi-engine aircraft with inoperative instruments and equipment installed unless the following conditions are met: - (1) An approved MEL exists for that aircraft. - (2) The Authority has issued the AOC holder operations specifications authorising operations in accordance with an approved MEL.
+The flight crew shall have direct access at all times before flight to all the information contained in the approved MEL through printed or other means approved by the Authority in the AOC holder's operations specifications.
+An approved MEL, as authorised by the operations specifications, constitutes an approved change to the type design without requiring recertification. - (3) The approved MEL shall: - (i) Be prepared in accordance with the limitations specified in paragraph 8.2.1.5(c) of this subsection; and - (ii) Provide for the operation of the aircraft with certain instruments and equipment in an inoperative condition. - (4) Records identifying the inoperative instruments and equipment and the information required by paragraph 8.2.1.5(b)(3)(ii) of this subsection shall be available to the pilot. - (5) The aircraft is operated under all applicable conditions and limitations contained in the MEL and the operations specifications authorising the use of the MEL. - (c) The following instruments and equipment shall not be included in the MEL: - Instruments and equipment that are either specifically or otherwise required by the airworthiness requirements under which the aircraft is type certificated and that are essential for safe operations under all operating conditions; - (2) Instruments and equipment required by an AD to be in operable condition unless the AD provides otherwise; and

-- (i) Be prepared in accordance with the limitations specified in paragraph (c) of this section. - (ii) Provide for the operation of the aircraft with certain instruments and equipment in an inoperative condition. - (4) Records identifying the inoperative instruments and equipment and the information required by paragraph (b)(3)(ii) of this section must be available to the pilot. - (5) The aircraft is operated under all applicable conditions and limitations contained in the MEL and the operations specifications authorising use of the MEL. - (c) The following instruments and equipment may not be included in the MEL: - (1) Instruments and equipment that are either specifically or otherwise required by the airworthiness requirements under which the aircraft is type certificated and which are essential for safe operations under all operating conditions. - (2) Instruments and equipment required by an airworthiness directive to be in operable condition unless the airworthiness directive provides otherwise. - (3) Instruments and equipment required for specific operations under Part 7, Part 8, and/or Part 9 of these regulations. - (d) Notwithstanding paragraphs (c)(1) and (c)(3) of this section, an aircraft with inoperative instruments or equipment may be operated under a special flight permit under § 5.3.1.7 of these regulations - (e) In situations where no master minimum equipment list (MMEL) is available and no MEL is required for the specific aircraft operation under these regulations, flight operations with inoperative instruments and equipment installed may commence provided the following conditions are met. - (1) The inoperative instruments and equipment may not be: - (i) Part of the VFR-day instruments and equipment prescribed in Part 7; - (ii) Required on the aircraft's equipment list or the operations equipment list for the kind of flight operation being conducted; - (iii) Required by Part 7 for the specific kind of flight operation being conducted; or - (iv) Required to be operational by an airworthiness directive

-Note: If deactivation of the inoperative instrument or equipment involves maintenance, it must be accomplished and recorded in accordance with Part 5.

-- (2) To be eligible for these provisions, the inoperative instruments and equipment shall be: - (i) Determined by the PIC not to be a hazard to safe operation; - (ii) Deactivated and placarded Inoperative; and - (iii) Removed from the aircraft, the flight deck control placarded and the maintenance recorded in accordance with Part 5.
+- (3) Instruments and equipment required for specific operations under Parts 7, 8, and/or 9 of these regulations. - (d) Notwithstanding paragraphs 8.2.1.5(c)(1) and (3) of this subsection, an aircraft with inoperative instruments or equipment may be operated under a special flight permit under 5.3.1.7 of these regulations. - (e) In situations where no MMEL is available and no MEL is required for the specific aircraft operation under these regulations, operations in an aircraft with inoperative instruments and equipment installed may commence provided the following conditions are met: - (1) The inoperative instruments and equipment shall not be: - (i) Part of the day VFR instruments and equipment prescribed in Part 7 of these regulations; - Required on the aircraft's equipment list or the operations equipment list for the type of flight operation being conducted; - (iii) Required by Part 7 for the specific type of flight operation being conducted; or - (iv) Required to be operational by an AD. - (v) The inoperative instruments and equipment shall be: - (vi) Determined by the PIC not to be a hazard to safe operation; - (vii) Deactivated and placarded "Inoperative"; and - (viii) Removed from the aircraft, the flight deck control placarded, and the maintenance recorded in accordance with Part 5 of these regulations. - (f) If deactivation of the inoperative instrument or equipment involves maintenance, it shall be accomplished and recorded in accordance with Part 5 of these regulations.

-Note: The required instruments and equipment for specific operations are listed in Part 7.
+Note: The instruments and equipment required for specific operations are listed in Part 7 of these regulations.

-8.2.1.6 CIVIL AIRCRAFT FLIGHT MANUAL, MARKING AND PLACARD REQUIREMENTS
+8.2.1.6 CIVIL AIRCRAFT FLIGHT MANUAL, MARKING, AND PLACARD REQUIREMENTS